Select a Topic

-Each class lets you quickly find the next available date and time on the event calendar so you can reserve your spot.
-The classes repeat and you can attend as many times as you want once you buy a class.
-Some classes repeat more often than others so you don't have to wait as long to get started.
+You can quickly find the next available date and time of each session on the event calendar so you can reserve your spot.
+The class sessions repeat and you can attend as many times as you want once you buy the class.
+Some sessions repeat more often than others so you don't have to wait as long to get started.

-The reason you'll get the most benefit from taking these classes in order is because they build on each other.
-Each class has been designed to introduce topics and concepts at the right moment.
-You'll need that topic in order to understand other classes that will use it.
-If you skip classes, then you might find that you'll struggle to keep up because you'll have holes in your skills that other classes assume you already know.
+The reason you'll get the most benefit from taking these sessions in order is because they build on each other.
+Each class session has been designed to introduce topics and concepts at the right moment.
+You'll need that topic in order to understand other classes and other sessions that will use it.
+If you skip sessions, then you might find that you'll struggle to keep up because you'll have holes in your skills that other classes and sessions assume you already know.

 See For Yourself How To Build A Video Game In This Ongoing Project

 There's no fixed topic and nothing scripted with this class.
 You get to participate as we work through problems, decide what to do next, and plan and design a text-based role playing adventure game.